Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 If you are a home builder or a commercial building owner/designer, you may be eligible for separate tax credits.
 Read more at the links below:

-What are the Renewable Energy Tax Credits for GeoThermal HVAC Systems?
+What About Tax Credits for GeoThermal HVAC Systems?

 How Do I Apply for the Tax Credits?

-To claim the tax credits, you will need to fill out a specific IRS form and file it with your tax returns.
-The 2023 form has not been released yet.
+To claim the tax credits, you will need to fill out IRS form 5695, Residential Energy Credits and file it with your tax returns.

-Please also note that you can only claim these tax credits if you owe tax.
-If you do not owe tax, you will not receive the tax credit as a refund.
-Tax credits are administered by the IRS.
-For questions about how to apply, please contact the IRS or a tax professional.
+- You can only claim these tax credits if you owe tax.
+If you do not owe tax, you will not receive the tax credit as a refund, and you can’t rollover any excess credit to future tax years.

 DISCLAIMER: The tax credit information contained within this website is provided for informational purposes only and we do not guarantee the accuracy of the information provided.
 It is not intended to substitute for expert advice from a professional tax/financial planner or the Internal Revenue Service (IRS).
-Symbiont Service Corp always recommends you talk to your accountant or other tax professional.
-For the most up-to-date information on federal tax credits, please visit energystar.gov.
+Symbiont Service Corp does not offer tax advice.
+We recommend you talk to your accountant or other tax professional.
+For the most up-to-date information on federal tax credits, please visit energystar.gov and IRS.gov.

 *SEER2, HSPF2, and EER2 replaced SEER, HSPF, and EER as the standard rating system for HVAC system energy efficiency on January 1, 2023, following the introduction of new testing procedures.
 For more information, visit: https://seer2.com